krzemienski/awesome-from-stars/README.md

 * [material-ocean/Material-Ocean](https://github.com/material-ocean/Material-Ocean):  A blueish oceanic color scheme for various applications
 * [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 * [mui/material-ui](https://github.com/mui/material-ui): MUI Core: Ready-to-use foundational React components, free forever.
 It includes Material UI, which implements Google's Material Design.
-* [matomo-org/matomo](https://github.com/matomo-org/matomo): Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+* [matomo-org/matomo](https://github.com/matomo-org/matomo): Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
-We love Pull Requests!
+Liberating Web Analytics.
+Star us on Github? +1.
+And we love Pull Requests!
 * [ietf-wg-cellar/matroska-specification](https://github.com/ietf-wg-cellar/matroska-specification): Matroska specification.
 * [buzzfeed/mattress](https://github.com/buzzfeed/mattress): iOS Offline Caching for Web Content
 * [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome): 😎 Github action to generate your own awesome list from project you've starred ordered by languages!